Booth Tarkington: Career

 Two of his novels achieved longer-term commercial success.
-Penrod was one of a select group of novels that sold more than 750,000 copies during the period 1895–1975, according to Publishers Weekly book sales data from that period.
-At one time, his Penrod series was as well known as Huckleberry Finn by Mark Twain.
+Penrod was one of a select group of novels that sold more than 750,000 copies between 1895 and 1975, according to Publishers Weekly sales data.
 Seventeen, a coming-of-age story, sold some 1.7 million copies during the 1895–1975 period.
-Although written for an adult audience, it came to be regarded as a children's book and was one of the best-selling books of the era in that category.
+Although written for an adult audience, it came to be regarded as a children's book and was one of the era's best-selling books in that category.

-The Two Vanrevels and Mary's Neck appeared on the annual best-seller lists a total of nine times.
+The Two Vanrevels and Mary's Neck appeared on the annual best-seller lists nine times.

-Tarkington authored 25 plays, including three collaborations with Harry Leon Wilson.
+Tarkington wrote 25 plays, including three collaborations with Harry Leon Wilson.
 Some of the plays dramatized his novels.
 Some were eventually filmed, including Monsieur Beaucaire, Presenting Lily Mars, and The Adventures and Emotions of Edgar Pomeroy, made into a serialized film in 1920 and 1921.
 In 1928, he published a book of reminiscences, The World Does Move.

 Themes

 Tarkington was an unabashed Midwestern regionalist and set much of his fiction in his native Indiana.
 His style has been compared to that of Mark Twain and William Dean Howells.

 Much of Tarkington's work consists of satirical and closely observed studies of the American class system and its foibles.
-Themes of the nouveau riche and upward social mobility appear frequently in his books.
+Themes of the nouveau riche and upward social mobility recur in his books.

 Awards and recognition

 Literary

-While Tarkington never earned a college degree, he was accorded many awards recognizing and honoring his skills and accomplishments as an author.
+Tarkington received many awards recognizing and honoring his accomplishments as an author.
 He won the Pulitzer Prize for Fiction twice, in 1919 and 1922, for his novels The Magnificent Ambersons and Alice Adams.